Los Angeles mayor tells 4 million to wear masks - KVIA

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

-Associated Press writers Kathleen Ronayne in Sacramento and Brian Melley and Christopher Weber in Los Angeles contributed to this report.
+Associated Press writers Kathleen Ronayne in Sacramento, John Antczak, Brian Melley and Christopher Weber in Los Angeles, and Robert Burns in Washington, D.C., contributed to this report.